stfc/PSyclone/README.md

 prefer to build the documentation, please see the README file in the "doc" directory.

+# Installation #

+If you are reading this then you have presumably not already installed PSyclone from the Python Package Index (https://pypi.python.org/pypi).
+That being so, you can install this copy of PSyclone by doing:

+    $ python setup.py install

+or, if you have pip:

+    $ pip install .

+The latter attempts to perform a system-wide install.
+For a user-local installation simply add the --user flag:

+    $ pip install --user .

-There is a simple installer (contributions/install) which creates a stand-alone tree containing the functional components.
+There is also a simple installer (contributions/install) which creates a stand-alone tree containing the functional components.
 To make use of the result add the python package directories to PYTHONPATH and consider adding the "bin" directory to PATH.